NatalieKilhamn/3d6constitution/docs/corpus/14_equipment_encumbrance.md

 <details><summary markdown="span">Click for history and notes</summary>

-These encumbrance rules (14.3 through 14.13) are directly lifted from this character sheet, intended for use with DnD 5e, by Sandra "2097": https://drive.google.com/file/d/1Ly-2ps0cPdMCumpp7apOh8aIneWcuwc_/view?usp=sharing (The link is a re-host; I believe the original is available somewhere at Sandra's page idiomdrottning.org but I have lost the link.)
+These encumbrance rules (14.3 through 14.13) are directly lifted from this character sheet, intended for use with DnD 5e, by Sandra "2097": [encumbrance sheet](https://drive.google.com/file/d/1Ly-2ps0cPdMCumpp7apOh8aIneWcuwc_/view?usp=sharing) (The link is a re-host; I believe the original is available somewhere at Sandra's page idiomdrottning.org but I have lost the link.)

 </details><br/>

 14.4 Clothes and light armour count as 0 stones when worn.
-A chainmail shirt is 1 stone, full chainmail armour 3 stone, and full plate armour 4 stone.
+Heavier armour is worth one or more stones, see 14.15.

 14.5 A backpack is worth 1 stone when filled with up to 15 small things, 2 stone when filled with up to 30.